Skip to content

 kind: call_tool

-tool_id: comm.send_external_message
+tool_id: connector.send_message

 arguments:

-body: "{{steps.review.output}}"
+body: "{{steps.review.outputs.summary}}"

-Expressions like {{steps.review.output}}, {{variables.repo_url}}, and {{trigger.inputs.branch}} are resolved at runtime against the workflow's execution context.
+Expressions like {{steps.review.outputs.summary}}, {{variables.repo_url}}, and {{trigger.inputs.branch}} are resolved at runtime against the workflow's execution context.

 Building Workflows